hanishkvc/prgs-docs-spreadsheetkvc/README.md

 NOTE: Results of any cell with =round() function will inturn be processed according to the cformat iffloat rule, when showing it on the screen.
 However for calculations which depend on such a cell, the results of round function will be used directly.

+NOTE: the last cformat formatting rule will persist across files irrespective of if it was triggered explicitly by the user using :cformat explicit command and or it got set by being part a =config(cformat... expression in one of the spreadsheet that was loaded.

 #### xtra operations